The Petzyo Dog Food Review: Tested & Evaluated 2023

 This is a relatively new and small company, focused on quality rather than quantity.
 Because of it, their ranges are small in comparison with other brands.

-These recipes are balanced and are also suitable for puppy and senior dogs.
+According to our panel of independent experts, these recipes are balanced and are also suitable for puppy and senior dogs.
 However, there is no specific puppy or senior range, while this is fine from a nutritional standpoint, it also means you need to be careful with portioning out your dog’s food.
 An old dog can get overweight easily if you feed it above their nutritional needs.
 On the flip side, puppies need careful monitoring to make sure they are eating appropriate quantities, particularly if they are large or giant breeds.

 Considering there are no age-specific recipes and portioning out your dog’s food can be hard if you have a young or old dog, we’re taking off one star.